matthiasn/clojure-system-book/manuscript/Appendix.md

 # Appendix

 ## Chapter Status History

+**Client Side Chapters before Jan 31st:** The client-side application has been rewritten to reflect the changes mentioned in the new introduction.
+They are mostly complete, except for not all proofreading being completed yet.
+Also, the client summary is still missing.

 **Client Chapters before Jan 30th:** The client-side application is rewritten to reflect the changes mentioned in the new introduction.
 The chapters about the ````core````, ````communicator````, and ````state.*```` namespaces have been rewritten.
 Approach the remaining chapters with care, they are about to change a lot.

 **Client Side (Jan 27th, 2015):** The client-side application is rewritten to reflect the changes mentioned in the new introduction.
 The chapters about the ````core```` and ````communicator```` namespaces have been rewritten.
 Approach the remaining chapters with care, they are about to change a lot.